Sharpe ratio: Strengths and weaknesses

 A negative Sharpe ratio means the portfolio has underperformed its benchmark.
 All other things being equal, an investor typically prefers a higher positive Sharpe ratio as it has either higher returns or lower volatility.
 However, a negative Sharpe ratio can be made higher by either increasing returns (a good thing) or increasing volatility (a bad thing).
 Thus, for negative values the Sharpe ratio does not correspond well to typical investor utility functions.

 The Sharpe ratio is convenient because it can be calculated purely from any observed series of returns without need for additional information surrounding the source of profitability.
 However, this makes it vulnerable to manipulation if opportunities exist for smoothing or discretionary pricing of illiquid assets.
 Statistics such as the bias ratio and first order autocorrelation are sometimes used to indicate the potential presence of these problems.

 While the Treynor ratio considers only the systematic risk of a portfolio, the Sharpe ratio considers both systematic and idiosyncratic risks.
 Which one is more relevant will depend on the portfolio context.

 The returns measured can be of any frequency (i.e. daily, weekly, monthly or annually), as long as they are normally distributed, as the returns can always be annualized.
 Herein lies the underlying weakness of the ratio – asset returns are not normally distributed.
-Abnormalities like kurtosis, fatter tails and higher peaks, or skewness on the distribution can be problematic for the ratio, as standard deviation doesn't have the same effectiveness when these problems exist.
+Abnormalities like kurtosis, fatter tails and higher peaks, or skewness on the distribution can be problematic for the ratio, as standard deviation does not have the same effectiveness when these problems exist.

 For Brownian motion with i.i.d. increments, Sharpe ratio $\mu/\sigma$ is a dimensional quantity with units $1/\sqrt{T}$ (where $T$ is the horizon length), because over horizon $T$ the expected excess return is $\mu T$ while the standard deviation is $\sigma\sqrt{T}$; consequently the horizon-$T$ Sharpe ratio is $S_T=(\mu/\sigma)\sqrt{T}$.
 Kelly criterion is a dimensionless quantity, and, indeed, Kelly fraction $\mu/\sigma^2$ is the numerical fraction of wealth suggested for the investment.

 In some settings, the Kelly criterion can be used to convert the Sharpe ratio into a rate of return.
 The Kelly criterion gives the ideal size of the investment, which when adjusted by the period and expected rate of return per unit, gives a rate of return.

 The accuracy of Sharpe ratio estimators hinges on the statistical properties of returns, and these properties can vary considerably among strategies, portfolios, and over time.